powerdistribution/powerdistribution.github.io/calculators/NeutralVoltage.md

 ## Notes

-The ground resistances on the line should also include customer grounds.
+The ground rods and resistances on the line should also include customer grounds.
-The customer grounds can have a larger impact than the utility grounds.
+The customer grounds normally have a larger impact than the utility grounds.

-Also note that the earth resistivity only has a small effect.
-In the calculations, this only really affects the line impedances.
-Of course, earth resistivity will affect the line and substation ground resisitances, but those are entered separately.
+If the "Average ground resistance" is "default", each ground is calculated assuming an 8-ft ground rod and using the earth resistivity given.
+For other values, enter a custom numeric value.

 For impedance models, this app uses a simple implementation of the equations outlined in section 2.4.
 The frequency is fixed